 The lower the pKa value, the more acidic it is.
-If you think about it the other way around, the higher the pKa value, the higher the basicity of the product.
+Conversely, the higher the pKa value, the more basic it is.
 When checking acidity and basicity, be sure to check the pKa value.

 For reference, the pKa is as follows for each molecule.

-The More Stable the Conjugate Base Is, the More Acidic It Is (the Less Nasicity).
+The More Stable the Conjugate Base Is, the More Acidic It Is (the Less Basicity)

-When does it become an acid or a base?
+When does it become acid or base?
 Let’s understand that this depends on the nature of the conjugate acid and the conjugate base.

-Whether a compound is acidic depends on whether the conjugate base is stable or not.
+Whether or not a compound is acidic depends on whether or not the conjugate base is stable.
 When an acid becomes an ion, it becomes negatively charged by providing H+.
 In other words, in an ion, a conjugate base is produced.

 When the conjugate base state is stable, the compound actively tries to provide H+.
-It is trying to provide H+ as quickly as possible to become negatively charged.
+It wants to provide the H+ as soon as possible and become negatively charged.

 In the same way, the strength of the base can be thought of in terms of the strength of the conjugate acid.
 The conjugate acid is what is produced after the base receives H+.
 The more stable the conjugate acid is, the more the base will try to become stable by receiving H+.

-Incidentally, there is always an unshared electron pair (lone pair) in a base.
+Incidentally, bases always have unshared electron pairs (lone pairs).
 The unshared electron pair receives hydrogen, which stabilizes the conjugate acid.

-For this acidity and basicity, you need to check the pKa value.
+As for the acidity or basicity, you need to check the pKa value.
 Of course, as mentioned above, there is no point in remembering the pKa value of a compound.
-However, by checking the stability of the conjugate acid and the conjugate base from the pKa table, you will be able to infer the acid/base reactivity of the compound.
+However, by checking the stability of the conjugate acid or the conjugate base from the pKa table, you will be able to infer the acid/base reactivity of the compound.

 How Are Acidity and Basicity Determined?

-So how is acidity (or basicity) determined: the degree of acidity or basicity can be determined by a high or low pKa value.
-However, remembering the pKa value is useless; we must understand the mechanism by which the acidity or basicity is increased.
+How is acidity (or basicity) determined: the degree of acidity or basicity can be determined by a high or low pKa value.
+However, remembering the pKa value is useless; we need to understand the mechanism of why the acidity or basicity increases.